Collectors' Series: Arlette Quynh-Anh Tran Presents The Post Vidai Collection

 “Blackboard series” (2004) by Nguyễn Trung

 The Post Vidai Collection’s co-founder Olivier Mourgue d’Algue used to live next door to figurative artist Do Quang Em—which kick-started his passion for collecting.
-So, although there are lots of avant garde conceptual works in the collection, there are also a number of paintings, like these abstract pieces by Nguyễn Trung.
+So, although there are lots of avant garde conceptual works in the collection, there are also a number of paintings, like these abstract pieces by Nguyễn Trung.“Blackboard XV” from Nguyễn Trung’s Blackboard series.

 First shown at Galerie Quynh in 2004, works like “Blackboard XV” have vertical lines of written and erased scripts.
 And the black and white works abandoned Nguyễn Trung’s usual colorful style.
-“They’re brilliant examples of how abstract painting retains a strong contemporary aesthetic in art here, especially when we consider that abstraction only re-entered Vietnamese art history after a two-decade hiatus in the early 1990s as a way to escape socialist realism,” Arlette explains.
+“They’re brilliant examples of how abstract painting retains a strong contemporary aesthetic in art here, especially when we consider that abstraction only re-entered Vietnamese art history after a two-decade hiatus in the early 1990s as a way to escape socialist realism,” Arlette explains.“I think the images evoke childhood memories, the way the chalk lines build and then erase figures.”

 And Nguyễn Trung is one of the most influential Vietnamese artists in the genre.
 “I think the images evoke childhood memories, the way the chalk lines build and then erase figures,” Arlette muses.